January 15th 2018

-Joe Wicks: how to fit fitness into your life
+Joe Wicks HIIT: how to fit fitness into your life

 No time for exercise?
 No worries - get fit using The Body Coach’s ultimate HIIT list…

-Has Joe Wicks' new Channel 4 show given you a taste for high intensity exercise?
+Has Joe Wicks given you a taste for high intensity exercise?
 His energy is enough to turn any couch potato into a fitness freak, but when time is short we know it's not always easy to fit fitness in.
 Work, life, family, finances – exercise can easily slip down the to-do list.
-However, as the latest researcg shows, when it comes to fitness quality over quantity always wins out thanks to the concept of HIIT (i.e. high intensity interval training).
+However, as the latest research shows, when it comes to fitness quality over quantity always wins out thanks to the concept of HIIT (i.e. high intensity interval training).

 Sound intriguing?
 Here, Joe Wicks aka The Body Coach, explains the ins and outs of HIIT, to help you fit fitness into even the busiest of schedules.